-Mark February 22 on your calendar for our 2023 Winter Symposium at the Embassy Suites in Charleston.
+Register now to hear from nationally known speakers at our 2023 Winter Symposium February 22 at the Embassy Suites in Charleston.
 The dual-track format assures something for everyone, with one track focusing on landscape design and the other on business issues.

 Design side topics include the preservation of historic plants at Monticello, ecological design in traditional landscapes, the gravel garden at Chanticleer and perennial powerhouses.